-The following image indicates the location of the SMA antenna assembly and provides a visual representation of the removal procedure.
+The following images indicate the location of an internal antenna and provide a visual representation of the removal procedure.

-i) NOTE: To upgrade to SMA antenna, the internal antenna (Location 3) is required to be removed.
+i) NOTE: To upgrade to SMA antenna, the internal antenna Location 3 is required to be removed.

-- 1. Remove the screw (M3x3) that secures the SMA antenna assembly to the system and lift it away. - 2.
-Push the SMA antenna assembly inside from the opening on the back view and lift it away from the system.
+- 1. Remove the screw (M3x3MM) that secures the internal antenna assembly to the chassis. - $\textbf{2.} \ \ \text{Push the SMA antenna assembly inside from the opening on the back view and lift it away from the chassis.}$

-Installing the SMA antenna assembly (Location 3)
+Installing SMA antenna (Location 3)